shinspiegel/playground/godot/godot_4/2024/08/README.md

 ## Keyboard (All)

 All mapped keys, to be used with Arrows or VIM movement or WASD.
-For each specific keymaps there is a section for each how it's suggested to use.

 - **Movement**: Arrows, HJKL (Vim), WASD
 - **Jump**: Space, Up on movement